-Traditional healers in Sikkim recommended medicinal mushrooms, including cordyceps, “for all illnesses as a tonic, because they claimed that it improved energy, appetite, stamina, libido, endurance, and sleeping patterns.”
-(22)
+Traditional healers in Sikkim recommended medicinal mushrooms “for all illnesses as a tonic, because they claimed that it improved energy, appetite, stamina, libido, endurance, and sleeping patterns.”

 Cordyceps vs. Reishi vs. Lion’s Mane

 Reishi mushrooms have been associated with an extensive list of health benefits, ranging from improved liver function to enhanced immunity in human and animal studies.
-(23, 24) Available in extract, capsule and powder form, reishi mushrooms are often used as a natural remedy to help boost health and increase antioxidant intake.
+Available in extract, capsule, tablet and powder form, reishi mushrooms are often used as a natural remedy to help boost health and increase antioxidant intake.

-And while both reishi and cordyceps mushrooms are most commonly found in supplement form, lion’s mane is an edible mushroom that can be purchased from specialty grocery stores and used to bump up the benefits of your favorite recipes.
+While both reishi and cordyceps mushrooms are most commonly found in supplement form, lion’s mane is an edible mushroom that can be purchased from specialty grocery stores and used to bump up the benefits of your favorite recipes.
 Like other types of medicinal mushrooms, lion’s mane mushroom is high in inflammation-busting antioxidants and can help maximize immunity to support better health.
-(25) However, it’s also been shown to improve brain function and protect against stomach ulcers in animal models.
-(26, 27)

 Supplements are now available in most health food stores and online retailers at much more affordable prices and appear to offer the same benefits as the wild varieties.
 Another advantage of growing controlled species of cordyceps fungi is being able to control contamination, such as harmful bacteria and heavy metals.